US self-storage market, mapped

 Do not buy this if any of the following are true.

-You only sell into the top 5 REITs.
-If your motion is one annual platform contract with Public Storage or Extra Space, you do not need a facility-level map of 52,000 records.
-You need five relationships and a procurement contact list.
+You only sell into the top five REITs.
+If your motion is one annual platform contract with Public Storage, one with Extra Space, and three more, you do not need a facility-level map.
+You need five procurement relationships and a contact list at corporate.
 Save your budget.

 You sell to storage tenants directly.
 Movers, packing supplies, renter insurance to the household.
 That is consumer data, not facility owner contacts.
-Different list, different vendor.
+Different list, different vendor, different channel entirely.

-Your sales motion only fires above $250k ACV.
-The 35,000 single-asset LLCs and mom-and-pop operators will not fit your unit economics.
-A single-site owner with 350 units rarely writes a six-figure annual check on day one.
+Your deal threshold only fires above $250,000 ACV.
+The single-asset LLCs and mom-and-pop operators running 150 to 400 units will not write a six-figure annual check on day one.
+The unit economics do not fit.
 Call us when an enterprise-only motion stalls and you need a mid-market overlay.

 You need real-time auction inventory.
 Storage lien auction inventory moves daily and the aggregators (StorageTreasures, Lockerfox) publish that better than we do.
-We refresh monthly, which is the right cadence for prospecting and the wrong cadence for tracking auction listings.
+We refresh monthly, which is the right cadence for prospecting and the wrong cadence for tracking what is on the auction block this week.

-The Inside Self Storage view flatters the public REITs, correctly, because they own the most rentable space.
+The square-footage view flatters the public REITs, correctly, because they own the most rentable space.
 By square footage, Public Storage leads by a wide margin.
-By facility count, Extra Space leads after the Life Storage close.
-By independent storefront, the answer is none of the above: the 35,000 single-asset LLCs and mom-and-pop operators together hold roughly 77 percent of US self-storage facilities.
-SpareFoot sees the listing but not the owner.
-Statista sees the brand but not the LLC.
-The facility-level view sees both.
+By facility count, Extra Space leads after the Life Storage acquisition.
+By independent storefront, the answer is none of the above: the 35,000 single-asset LLCs and mom-and-pop operators together hold roughly 77% of US self-storage facilities.
+The brand-level view sees the listing; the facility-level view sees both the listing and the owner.

-The second problem is that enterprise B2B databases roll up by parent and lose the buyer.
-They show "Extra Space" as one customer at the Salt Lake City HQ and the 3,700 facilities collapse into a single row.
+The second problem is that enterprise B2B databases roll up by parent company and lose the buyer.
+They show “Extra Space” as one account at the Salt Lake City HQ, and the roughly 3,700 facilities collapse into a single row.
 The actual buyer for most self-storage vendor categories is a district manager, a regional operator, or an independent owner who never reports up to corporate procurement.
-Inside Self Storage sees the operator but not the procurement seat.
 Generalist databases see the parent but not the facility.
-The facility-level view sees both.
+The facility map sees both.

-This is the gap Orbital sits in.
-We map the universe of US small and mid-market businesses, classify each facility into its market, find the owner or decision-maker for that facility, and ship a verified contact before the conversation starts.
-That works for self-storage the same way it works for HVAC, dental, and pest control.
-What is specific to self-storage is the layer on top: chain affiliation, parent REIT, facility type (climate-controlled, drive-up, RV and boat, business), and the management relationship (wholly-owned vs third-party managed) when the operator publishes it.
-We are the facility-count complement to Inside Self Storage, not a replacement.
-Use both.
-Inside Self Storage tells you who owns the most square feet; this page tells you who signs the contract at facility #2,847.
-Inside Self Storage Top Operators is the square-footage lens; this is the facility lens.
-IBISWorld's Storage and Warehouse Leasing report is the market-size lens, refreshed every twelve to eighteen months.
+This is the gap Orbital fills.
+We map the universe of US small and mid-market businesses, segment each facility into its market, find the owner or decision-maker, and ship a verified contact before the conversation starts.
+What is specific to self-storage is the layer on top: chain affiliation, parent REIT, facility type (climate-controlled, drive-up, RV and boat, business), and the management relationship when the operator publishes it.
+Square-footage rankings tell you who owns the most space.
+This page tells you who signs the check at facility number 2,847.

 Questions